DarkRewar/BaseTool/README.md

 }
 ```

 The command callback passes a `ConsoleArguments` as parameter.
-This is an handler to parse arguments from the command.
+This is a handler to parse arguments from the command.

 For example, the command `mycommand test 99 -h -number 123` will
 parse arguments like :

 ```csharp
 args[0]; // test